Program/project name: Long-Term Ecological Reflections

 Through the efforts of Kathleen Dean Moore and the Spring Creek Program, the Andrews Forest also has a component of environmental humanities, including the biannual Blue River Gatherings of environmental philosophers, the first of which germinated the seed of an idea leading to the book Moral Ground: Ethical Action for a Planet in Peril (Moore and Nelson 2010).
 Moore has also taught “field” course in environmental humanities, including literature, in the forest.

-The Andrews Reflections program also runs activities at Mount St. Helens.
+The Andrews Reflections program has also been involved in activities at Mount St. Helens.